jamiel/shipthis-action/README.md

 # ShipThis Action

-A Github Action to use the [ShipThis CLI](https://github.com/shipth-is/cli) to deploy your Godot games to the Google Play Store and Apple App Store.
+A Github Action to use the [ShipThis CLI](https://github.com/shipth-is/cli) to build and upload your Godot games to the Google Play Store and Apple App Store.

 ## Quickstart